IORoot/latestversions/README.md

 # Methods of extraction

 1. Github Action of release number of github repository
-1. Web scrape usingnode.js library x-ray
+1. Web scrape using node.js library x-ray